simeononsecurity/simeononsecurity.ch/content/guides/windows-user-accounts-permissions-guide/index.en.md

 ## User Account Management Commands: net user and net localgroup

-For streamlined user account management on a Windows system, administrators can leverage powerful command-line tools such as `net user` and `net localgroup`.
-These commands offer a seamless way to create, modify, and delete user accounts, along with configuring various attributes associated with user profiles.
+For simplified user account management on a Windows system, administrators can leverage powerful command-line tools such as `net user` and `net localgroup`.
+These commands offer a smooth way to create, modify, and delete user accounts, along with configuring various attributes associated with user profiles.

 ### Creating a User Account